AdrianCobo/my_bot/README.md

     ros2 launch my_bot rplidar.launch.py
 ```

-If you want to see images from the camera go to the section: "Using the Real robot Camera"
+If you want to watch images from the camera go to the section: "Using the Real robot Camera"

 Wherever you want to see the map construction, execute:
 ```console